-If you are creative with good communication skills, commercial awareness and an interest in human behaviour then many areas of this sector will interest you...
+If you’re creative with great communication skills, commercial awareness and an interest in human behaviour, then this sector may be perfect for you

-Marketing, advertising and PR exists in most businesses and across all sectors.
-People working in this area help organisations to connect with their audiences and promote brands, products and messages.
+Marketing, advertising and PR exists in most businesses across all sectors.
+People working in this sector help organisations to connect with their audiences and promote brands, products and messages.
 Marketing is the overall process, while advertising and PR are both individual sub-components.

-Graduates entering the marketing, advertising and PR industries can expect:
+Graduates entering the marketing, advertising and PR sector can expect:

 To find out more about typical salaries and working conditions in your chosen career, see types of jobs.

-Analytics has never been more important.
-Increase in the use of social media has created a huge dataset that marketers can utilise to analyse consumer behaviour.
+Analytics has never been more important in this sector.
+Increase in social media use has created a huge dataset that marketers can utilise to improve analysis of consumer behaviour.
 Databases are used to better understand segments of the market and move towards direct marketing, helping to build long-term customer relationships.
-Graduates with numerical and analytical skills who are able to exploit databases are in demand.
+Graduates with numerical and analytical skills who are able to exploit databases are therefore in high demand.